Wild Ramification and the Cotangent Bundle: Characteristic cycles

-{\rm (2)} The linear span of the union of the conormal bundles $T^*_{D_i}X\subset T^*_X$ for $r_i=1$. \end{pr}
+{\rm (2$'$)} The linear span of the union of the conormal bundles $T^*_{D_i}X\subset T^*X$ for $r_i=1$. \end{pr}

+The assertion 2.\ implies that for most smooth curve $C\subset X$ transversal to $D$ satisfies the equality in (\ref{eqcvm}) in assertion 1.
+The linear span in 3 (2$'$) arises from the definition of the tame part of the characteristic cycle in (\ref{eqchar}).

-We introduce a condition for a smooth morphism $f\colon X\to Y$ of smooth schemes to be non-characteristic with respect to a locally constant sheaf on the complement of a divisor on $X$.
-In the rest of this section, we further assume that $\Lambda$ is a noetherian ring annihilated by an integer invertible in $k$.
+We introduce another condition for a smooth morphism $f\colon X\to Y$ of smooth schemes to be non-characteristic with respect to a locally constant sheaf on the complement of a divisor on $X$.
+In the rest of this section, we further assume that $\Lambda$ is a noetherian ring annihilated by an integer invertible in $k$, to consider nearby cycles.

 \begin{df} Let $X$ be a smooth scheme over $k$ and let ${\cal F}$ be a locally constant sheaf of free $\Lambda$-modules of finite rank on the complement $U=X\sm D$ of a divisor $D$ with simple normal crossings.
 Assume that the ramification of ${\cal F}$ along $D$ is non-degenerate.
 Let $f\colon X\to Y$ be a {\rm smooth} morphism of smooth schemes over $k$.